 The traditional memorial bench design consists of simply: 2 legs and a cross-section for the “seat”.
 In our more modern designs, those two legs are typically square with the same square shape for the bench seat.
 This modern look can be seen with the Gibson Bench pictured.

 In more unique and one of a kind memorials, we see a much larger variant of the leg shape.
 As with the Eiler Bench pictured, the Eiler family wanted to tell more of a rugged family story.
 Thus, the bench supports have a more raw and natural look to them.

-The Eiler Bench Memorial can also be noted for its use as a cremation bench.
-The larger/thicker legs allow for the last remains and urns to be fully encapsulated.
+The Eiler Bench Memorial is also noted for its use as a cremation bench.
+The larger and thicker legs allow for the last remains and urns to be fully encapsulated.
 This particular design can house the remains of 4 members of the Eiler Estate.

-The sample photos are a very good representation of the granite we source daily but in some cases, it is likely that you may see some variation in the color across the stone.
-(See the Rainbow or Bahama Blue Granite Examples) Whereas, some patterns are more uniform.
-(See the Blue Pearl or Gray Granite Examples).
+The sample photos are a very good representation of the granite we source daily but it is likely that you may see some variation in the color across the stone as with the Rainbow or Bahama Blue granite examples.
+Whereas, some patterns are more uniform like the Blue Pearl or Gray granite examples.

 Some of the most popular colors we source and engrave on daily are Gray, Sentinel Red, and Black.
-While these may be the most popular, we find that what matters most in selecting the bench memorial granite color is the story of the one or family memorialized.
+While these may be the most popular, we find that what matters most in selecting the bench memorial granite color is the story of those memorialized loved ones.